build-trust/ockam-website/README.md

 To add a blog post:
 - fork our repo [https://github.com/build-trust/ockam-website](https://github.com/build-trust/ockam-website) and clone you fork locally
-- all you have to do is just add mardown file (*.md) inside `src/content/blog`, with proper metadata fields
+- all you have to do is just add markdown file (*.md) inside `src/content/blog`, with proper metadata fields
 - submit a PR from your local fork to origin `develop` branch

 ## Redirects